-When it comes to extending your property, and increasing it’s value and practicality, a loft conversion can be the perfect option.
-This is because increasing the number of bedrooms in your property can add the most value, and a loft conversion is an obvious choice for this.
-And a loft conversion can also make for a stunning living room, home office, bathroom or gym, depending on your needs and preferences.
+A loft conversion can be the perfect choice for extending your property, increasing practical space, and increasing it’s value.
+This is because loft conversion spaces can be used for dding bedrooms to the property, and increasing the number of bedrooms can add the most value.
+In addition, a loft conversion can also make for a stunning living room, home office, bathroom or gym, depending on your needs and preferences.
 However, if you want to choose a loft conversion for a property in a conservation area, your choices and options will be more limited.
-So what are the considerations for using kitchen islands to create zonal areas?
+So what are the considerations for installing a loft conversion in a conservation area?
 Well, here at Pinnacle Loft Conversions, we are Preston’s leading loft conversion specialists.
 From dormer and hip to gable conversions, to exterior design, and bespoke staircases, we are the loft conversion team you can count on.
 And this is our guide to everything you should know about regulations for conservation areas.

-What are the important considerations for loft conversions in conservation areas?
+What are the important loft conversion considerations for conservation areas?

 There are several regulations and considerations to take into account when thinking about installing a loft conversion.
 These include: